sahilkancherla/RecipeAssistantLangChainTavily/README.md

 - AI/ML: Various models integrated through LangChain

 ## Setup and Installation
+Acquire a Tavily API key and an OpenAI API key.
+Add these to a .env file at the root of the project.

 Install the backend dependencies by creating a virtual environment and running:
 ```
 cd backend